Upgrade your home with a free heat pump water heater (HPWH) through San Francisco's Climate Equity Hub!

 2. Home Assessment.
 Send photos of your current water heater and surrounding area or have a team member come to your home to take the photos.

 3. Sign Agreement.
-Sign an agreement with the installer to carry out the no-cost project.
+After the Hub team secures the project funding, sign an agreement with the installer to carry out the no-cost project.
+NOTE: Securing project funding may take up to 1-3 months.

 4. Installation.
 Your old gas water heater will be removed and replaced with a new electric unit, followed by an inspection to ensure proper functioning.